software-mansion/react-native-svg/README.md

 v10 adds experimental support for using masks together with native elements.
-If you had native elements inside any Svg root before (which was unsupported), Then your content might change appearance when upgrading, as e.g. transforms and masks now take effect.
+If you had native elements inside any Svg root before (which was unsupported), then your content might change appearance when upgrading, as e.g. transforms and masks now take effect.

 #### Pattern